Your browser is out of date

 The neurostimulator stores important data about itself and the programmed settings that have worked for you in the past.
 This means you don’t need to carry such records if you travel or switch clinics.
 A doctor can access the information in your neurostimulator with a clinician programmer.

 Medtronic DBS systems are MR Conditional which means they are safe for MRI scans only under certain conditions.
 If the conditions are not met, the MRI could cause tissue heating especially at the implanted lead(s) in the brain which may result in serious and permanent injury or death.
 Before having an MRI, always talk with the doctor who manages your DBS Therapy to determine your eligibility and discuss potential benefits and risks of MRI.
-For further information, please call Medtronic at 800-328-0810.
+For further information, please call the Medtronic DBS Helpline on +44 (0) 1923 205101.

 Information on this site should not be used as a substitute for talking with your doctor.
 Always talk with your doctor about diagnosis and treatment information.